This is our review of the best dog cooling mat in 2022

 This video shows 5 signs of heatstroke pet owners need to know

-In a similar fashion to how a cooling mat offers relief to skin irritation, pain and swelling in dogs, they can also provide great relief to dogs suffering from the symptoms of allergies.
+Similarly to how a cooling mat offers relief to skin irritation, pain and swelling in dogs, it can also provide great relief to dogs suffering from the symptoms of allergies.

-Many allergic reactions cause skin irritation, swelling and sore patches on our dogs, so the soothing effects of a good quality cooling mat can work to treat the irritation and reduce any pain that they may be suffering from.
+Many allergic reactions cause skin irritation, swelling and sore patches on our dogs, so the soothing effects of a good quality cooling mat can treat the irritation and reduce any pain they may be suffering from.

 As your pup gets older, they’re more likely to develop joint issues and general aches and pains, this is all part of the ageing process, but we can do a lot to help minimise any problems they may face.

-Post-surgery can be a difficult time for dogs, they won’t quite understand why they’re not feeling their best, and if they have stitches or exposed sore areas, they may feel compelled to mess with them.
+Post-surgery can be difficult for dogs; they won’t quite understand why they’re not feeling their best, and if they have stitches or exposed sore areas, they may feel compelled to mess with them.

 Providing your pup with a comfortable and supportive cooling pad can help to alleviate some of their pain and prevent them from scratching any vulnerable areas.